Functional Safety (ISO26262) and Automotive SPICE Training

 Frequently asked questions

-There are no specific prerequisites for attending any of our training sessions, but basic know-how of automotive standards may be beneficial.
+There are no specific prerequisites for attending any of our training sessions but basic know-how of automotive standards may be beneficial.

-We accept a maximum of 20 people for any of our training sessions, be it on-site or online.
+We accept a maximum of 20 people for any of our training sessions, be it onsite or online.

 It largely depends on how many training modules you would like us to cover and how large your team is.
 The price may also be affected by training customisation to address specific needs.

 Training can be done remotely, at one of Spyrosoft’s offices or at a customer location.
-It must be agreed between the customer and Spyrosoft, however, the final agreement must follow recommendations made by the authorities, for Covid safety measures.
+It must be agreed between the customer and Spyrosoft, however, the final agreement must follow recommendations made by the authorities for Covid safety measures.

 From a training content point of view, there are none.
-Although during remote sessions, it might be more difficult for the trainer to check training assignments.
+Although, during remote sessions, it might be more difficult for the trainer to check training assignments.

 To some extent, yes.
 Training itself should answer most of your questions regarding ISO26262.
 In depth technical answers necessitate that our experts are familiar with your project and its documentation, which requires some time.
-Worry not, there is an ISO26262 on-site support service available which can be useful in such cases.
+Worry not, there is an ISO26262 onsite support service available which can be useful in such cases.
 Please ask your tutor for details or contact Spyrosoft sales department.

 Passing an ISO 26262 exam requires not only theoretical knowledge but a documented experience in the field and a “safety thinking” approach.
 Spyrosoft does offer participation certificates.

 There is currently no separate training or workshop for the tool qualification process.
-However, Spyrosoft can provide templates and support for the entire tool qualification process as part of the on-site support.
+However, Spyrosoft can provide templates and support for the entire tool qualification process as part of the onsite support.

 Currently, Spyrosoft does not offer ISO 26262 certifications on nor the personal level or certification for projects.
 However, Spyrosoft offers pre-certification services in which you are equipped with instructions, checklists, compliance reports, and certified functional safety professionals to aid your team in achieving ISO 26262 certification.

-We do not recommend it, but it is widely performed due to resources and time limitations.
+We do not recommend it but it is widely performed due to resources and time limitations.
 However, whether it is possible depends on the project’s scope and individual specification.
 If the system architecture is not suitable for the achievement of ASIL compliance, the workload required to tailor it may exceed the cost of starting a new project from scratch.
-If you want to identify whether this is possible, estimate the cost, and avoid pitfalls, please contact us using the form below.
+If you want to identify whether this is possible, estimate the cost and avoid pitfalls, please contact us using the form below.

 Spyrosoft offers FuSa training for hardware, where all aspects of hardware safety are covered.
 Additionally, we provide assessments of hardware solution suitability for ASIL applications in the form of safety analyses like FMEDA and FTA training.
 Our experts provide support and expertise in conducting and facilitating hardware safety analyses.
 The results of the analyses will include metrics of current hardware design, available safety measures and mechanisms, identification of weak design points, and proposed solutions to achieve compliance with the desired safety integrity level.

 Many aspects of the project have to be taken into consideration when estimating cost and time.
 Spyrosoft proposes a framework to estimate time, cost, and roles required to achieve compliance with the standard and create optimal RFQs.
-FuSa training for Managers and on-site support covers those aspects.
+FuSa training for managers and onsite support covers those aspects.

 The scope of the training is determined by what you are responsible for in product development or by your current need for a certain amount of knowledge.
 In any case, we encourage you to contact us – we will help you precisely define the training scope.